American Dream (shopping mall): Dream Wheel

 Announced in February 2008, PepsiCo agreed to pay $100 million for a ten-year sponsorship of Pepsi Globe, a London Eye-style ferris wheel built facing the New Jersey Turnpike that would measure 287 ft, and feature 26 glass enclosed, climate controlled gondolas that would take 20 people on 25-minute rides.
 Its planned opening was in 2009.
 It would be the largest Ferris wheel in America, but it drew much criticism from local residents and politicians who viewed it as an eyesore, and who voiced concerns about both safety and its obstruction of views of Manhattan's skyline across the Hudson River, which they feared would hurt property values and damage the image of the local communities.
 PepsiCo eventually withdrew their sponsorship of the ferris wheel, which would no longer be branded with that company's name or logo.
 By 2015, the ferris wheel was still being planned, but had been rechristened the Observation Wheel, and would be only 235 ft feet in diameter, though it would retain the same number of gondolas.
 The wheel was again renamed The Dream Wheel by the time it opened on April 13, 2022.

 Ice rink

 Since 2021, American Dream's ice rink has been home to a hockey initiation program sponsored by the NHL's New Jersey Devils.
 In September 2022, American Dream was named as the main home ice for the Metropolitan Riveters of the Premier Hockey Federation, a professional women's hockey league.

+The rink hosted ArenaBowl XXXIII, the Arena Football League's championship game, on July 19, 2024.